nddung105/IDEX/README.md

 ## How to run
     cd IDEX
     python run.py --input path/to/image.jpg --output path/to/output (you can skip the output part if you only want to see the result)

+## Limitations
+    1. Can't run for images that contain more than 1 card.
+    2. Can't run for images whose background color and ID card color have low contrast (since we are using classical computer vision)
+    3. Can't run for images with bad lighting (ID card edges covered in shadow,...)
+    4. Doesn't 100% give the right anwer (obviously, duh)
+    5. The saved_model only works for latest type of Vietnamese ID card image, and only detect names, id number and DoB, but you can always train a new model and improve the program.